Stanley H. Weiss, an epidemiologist in infectious and chronic diseases stresses the importance of getting vaccinated

 Can you still test positive after getting a COVID-19 vaccine?
 If so, how does this happen?

-The COVID-19 vaccines do not introduce live viral infection, so the tests looking for direct evidence of the virus will be negative.
+The COVID-19 vaccines do not introduce live viral infection, so the tests looking for direct evidence of the virus – such as by PCR or the fast antigen tests - will be negative.

-Some vaccines have shown 95 percent efficacy against severe disease after the completion of two doses.
-This leaves some people who do still get infected after exposure, especially before that second booster has fully kicked in, and they would have a positive test.
-We do not know the extent to which asymptomatic infections might occur with prolonged carriage of the virus and possible infectivity to others, nor the extent the evolving variants will change this.
+Some vaccines have shown 95 percent efficacy against severe disease two weeks after the completion of two doses.
+This leaves some people who do still get infected after exposure, especially before that second booster has fully kicked in, and thus they would have a positive test.
+We do not know the added extent to which asymptomatic infections might occur, sometimes with prolonged carriage of the virus, and carrying the risk of possible infectivity to others, nor the extent the evolving variants will change this.

 Natural infection and vaccines induce antibody responses.
 After natural illness, perhaps 20 percent or so don't develop a robust immune response, and they may not have detectable antibodies on the current commercial tests.
 Some of these people may nevertheless have robust cellular immunity.
-The primary role of antibody testing is in research studies.
-We do not currently have data that enable those antibody tests to be useful in clinical decision-making, and thus they should not be recommended by physicians or public health authorities.
-The tests by different vendors considerably differ.
-Several vendors have developed tests of cellular immunity that hold great promise.
+The same can happen after vaccination.
+There are commercial tests available under FDA issued EUA’s that may prove useful, but which must still be treated as investigatory.
+The primary role of antibody testing should still remain in research studies.
+We do not currently have enough data that enable those antibody tests to be useful in clinical decision-making, and thus they should not be recommended by physicians or public health authorities.
+The antibody tests by different vendors also differ considerably.

 How soon do you think the U.S. will reach herd immunity?